awslabs/amazon-documentdb-tools/compat-tool/README.md

---file SCANFILE               -> Specific file to scan for compatibility --excluded-extensions EXCLUDEDEXTENSIONS -> Filename extensions to exclude from scanning, comma separated --included-extensions INCLUDEDEXTENSIONS -> Filename extensions to include in scanning, comma separated
+--file SCANFILE               -> Specific file to scan for compatibility --excluded-extensions EXCLUDEDEXTENSIONS -> Filename extensions to exclude from scanning, comma separated --included-extensions INCLUDEDEXTENSIONS -> Filename extensions to include in scanning, comma separated --excluded-directories EXCLUDEDDIRECTORIES -> directories to exclude from scanning, comma separated
 ```

 #### Example 1: